 Explore the Waterfront

-Thanks to its location, Boston has a beautiful waterfront with plenty to see and do.
+Thanks to its location, Boston has a beautiful waterfront with plenty to see and do, particularly on the North End.
 This makes for the perfect place to spend a relaxing morning in Beantown.

-The thing about the Waterfront is that there’s just so much going on here that there’s no way to pack it all into 3 days in Boston.
+The thing about the Waterfront is that there’s just so much going on here that there’s no way to pack it all into your Boston itinerary.
 That’s why it’s time to…

 Choose Your Own Adventure

-Here are just a few of the many things you can do along the Boston Waterfront:
+Here are just a few of the many things you can do along the Waterfront:

 Christopher Columbus Waterfront Park

-This beautiful green space offers some fantastic views of Boston Harbor.
+This beautiful green space offers some fantastic views of Boston Harbor on the North End.
 On a nice day in Boston, there are few places better to be than this!

 In addition to enjoying the views, you can also take a walk in the rose garden or head across the street for a ride on the Greenway Carousel.